Plant Schedules: Getting Started

 If you have an existing schedule when you turn Plant Outlines on, the symbols will fade but will not automatically get outlines.
 Regenerate the schedule to apply outlines.

 When planting in flats or six-packs, you may want to count each flat or six-pack instead of counting each plant individually.
-For more information see our Flats, Six-Packs, Sods, and Seeds page.
+For more information see our Flats, Six-Packs, Sods, and Seeds documentation.

 Need to fit your schedule into a narrower space in a layout, or simply change the widths of the columns?
 Follow the instructions in our Plant Schedule Does Not Fit on Layout Space / How to Make a Plant Schedule Narrower article.